noahfalk/coreclr/Documentation/design-docs/code-versioning-pr-notes.md

 2. Code reviewers are happy with the chunk of code being submitted + overall direction
 3. The changes don't interfere with anyone else doing work around the same area.

-We can discuss exactly how much of the above changes that will be in each checkin, but tentatively I'm thinking next checkin might include a good portion, perhaps (1), (2), (3), (5), and some of (7)
+We can discuss exactly how much of the above changes that will be in each checkin, but tentatively I'm thinking next checkin would include only (1) and (2) above.